emily-daitch/reactPhpBlogTemplate/README.md

 Go to index.php and uncomment getPosts() to populate your database by refreshing localhost/reactPhpBlogTemplate.
 You may need to update api/services/DB.php with your db credentials for this to work if you did not go with the defaults.

+## Serving the site locally with data populated
 Now, you can refresh localhost:3000.
 You should now see the home page with the posts you have saved.
 You can change the posts contents through phpMyAdmin.
 Have fun!